 The summer of 1970 must have been a long summer of waiting for Mr. Makowsky, the first owner of this wonderful Ferrari 365 GTB/4 Berlinetta.
 As there was no official Ferrari dealership on the Canary Islands these orders were usually taken by an Alfa Romeo dealership that contacted the factory directly.
 It’s being said that Mr. Enzo Ferrari was personally involved in the specification of this Daytona when Antonio Vela Murillo (the Alfa Romeo dealer in Santa Cruz de Tenerife) and Mr. Makowsky visited the factory.
-The configuration of this plexiglass Daytona was very tasteful: a white car with a green stripe over a green leather interior.
-In copies of factory documents we read that the production was completed on September 7, 1970.
-However, it was not before the end of October before Mr. Makowsky took delivery.
-The originally fitted license plates remained with the car all its life and are still presented.

 In May 1973 the car was acquired by the third owner.
 He had the car serviced at Autofficina Sauro in Bologna in 1978.
 They fitted a new exhaust and new tires.
 On October 3, 1979 the car was officially exported from Spain and registered in Switzerland.
 Until 2006 the car would remain in Switzerland, and somewhere in that period the car received a brand new factory replacement engine and gearbox.
 It was in May 2006 when the car was exported by a French dealer to a collector in Japan.
 In Japan the car was cherished in a Ferrari collection together with an early Dino 246 GT, a 365GT4 BB and an alloy 275 GTB.
 In 2012 the car was sold through California based dealer Symbolic Motor Cars.